Target settles claims it screened blacks, Hispanics out of jobs

-NEW YORK (Reuters) - Target Corp has agreed to pay $3.74 million and upgrade its hiring process to settle a lawsuit claiming its use of criminal background checks kept thousands of black and Hispanic job applicants from getting employment.
+NEW YORK, April 5 (Reuters) - Target Corp has agreed to pay $3.74 million and upgrade its hiring process to settle a lawsuit claiming its use of criminal background checks kept thousands of black and Hispanic job applicants from getting employment.

 The preliminary settlement filed on Thursday with the U.S. District Court in Manhattan requires a judge’s approval.